Stev190/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Print the result of power and divide
+Display the result of breath and power